nguyensjsu/fa19-281-kohara-hi-kohara/README.md

 7. Intercloud interaction (GCP + AWS)<br/>
 Deployed Frontend on GCP using GKE and Backend on AWS using EKS

 8. Continous Integration and Continous Delivery for Frontend app in GCP

-9. Continuous Integration for Microservices using Github Actions Whenever any changes is made to master github actions will detect and build a new image of that on docker hub
+9. Continuous Integration for Microservices using Github Actions <br/>
+    Whenever any changes is made to master github actions will detect and build a new image of that on docker hub

-10. Firebase authentication
+10. Firebase authentication <br/>
     When a user login into app his credntials are authenticated using firebase service

-11. Route 53 pointing to Kubernetes Load balancers
+11. Route 53 pointing to Kubernetes Load balancers <br/>
+    Used Route53 to resolve the load balancers fronting the microservices to keep it static and avoid multiple config changes.

 12. [Swagger Mockups during development](https://app.swaggerhub.com/apis-docs/saketthakare/instagram-cmpe281/1)